Historic Woodworker - Volunteer Training

 GET STARTED!

-Once you have completed the Historic Interpreter Volunteer Training, follow these steps to qualify as a Historic Woodworker on the Daniel Arnold Historic Farm at Carriage Hill MetroPark:
+Step 1: Once you have completed the Historic Interpreter Volunteer Training, follow these steps to qualify as a Historic Woodworker on the Daniel Arnold Historic Farm at Carriage Hill MetroPark

-• Watch the brief Historic Woodworker Interpretation video above.
+Step 2: Watch the brief Historic Woodworker Interpretation video below

-Once your Historic Woodworker qualifications are approved, you can begin signing up for these opportunities.
+Once your Historic Woodworker qualifications are complete, you can begin signing up for opportunities!

 Look for Volunteer Opportunities